leenooks/phpLDAPadmin/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+Also include any logs or backtrace information

-**Desktop (please complete the following information):**
+**LDAP Server details (please complete the following information):**
  - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
+ - Server Name [e.g. OpenLDAP, Windows AD,...]
  - Version [e.g. 22]

 **Smartphone (please complete the following information):**